aprkh/aprkh_utils/README.md

 This repo contains many functions I've found useful and used over and over and got tired of writing over and over again.
 Mostly in python.

-For now, one can import packages by
+For now, one can import functions by
 ``` python
 import sys
 sys.path.append('/path/to/parent/directory/of/aprkh_utils')